jxxcarlson/markup-experiments/README.md

     FTag "code"
 ```

-The meaning of this function is defined by the interpreter:
+The meaning of this function is defined by `Func.apply`:

 ```elm
 apply : Func -> String -> String